 - Replace your regular light bulbs with energy-saving compact fluorescent light bulbs.

-- Plant trees to shade your home and check the weather stripping on all doors and windows.
+- Check the weather stripping on all doors and windows.

 - Research ways you can eliminate hazardous household chemicals.
 Purchase "green" cleaners or look for natural cleaning agents such as vinegar and baking soda.

 - Create wildlife habitats in your yard by providing shelter and clean water.